ArchanaSharmaGIS/ArchanaSharmaGIS-FarmGeoCheck-Geospatial-Validation-for-Agricultural-Data/README.md

 # FarmGeoCheck-Geospatial-Validation-for-Agricultural-Data
-A Python-based tool designed for agricultural analysts to validate and verify rice farm geospatial data.
-This project ensures the accuracy and consistency of farm boundary data by checking for overlaps, intersections, and duplicate farm identifiers
+This project provides an automated solution for validating geospatial data related to rice farm boundaries.
+Accurate mapping of farm boundaries is essential for effective agricultural management, policy-making, and resource allocation.
+The tool leverages Python and geospatial libraries to identify potential issues in shapefile data, such as overlaps, intersections, invalid geometries, and duplicate identifiers, ensuring that field-collected data is reliable for analysis.

 ## Theoretical Background and Problem Context